 The steps the SEA will take to further assist eligible entities if the strategies funded under Title III, Part A are not effective, such as providing technical assistance and modifying such strategies.

-Grant applications submitted to the state by Title III eligible entities will include: a requirement of a narrative complying with Section 3116(b)(1)-(3), a reporting of elements under Section 3121 demonstrating that programs funded under Title III are effective, and a description of how Title III funds will be used to contribute to the agency’s strategies for strengthening the quality of the instructional program that students experience, with special attention to early grades literacy, middle grades mathematics, pathways to post-secondary success, and historically disadvantaged students as appropriate.
+Grant applications submitted to the state by Title III eligible entities will include: a requirement of a narrative complying with Section 3116(b)(1)-(3) and a description of how Title III funds will be used to contribute to the agency’s strategies for strengthening the quality of the instructional program that students experience, with special attention to early grades literacy, middle grades mathematics, pathways to post-secondary success, and historically disadvantaged students as appropriate.

-For School Year 2017-18, Annual Measurable Achievement Objectives (AMAO) data previously required under Section 3122 of the No Child Left Behind Act will be used to demonstrate effectiveness of Title III programs.
-Beginning in School Year 2018-19, the reporting elements as required under Section 3121 that reflect data from the previous school year will be submitted.
-In subsequent years reporting elements will be submitted and reviewed by SEA grant reviewers to identify areas where effectiveness of English learner programs appear to be weak.
+The reporting elements as required under Section 3121 will be submitted and reviewed by DESE to identify areas where effectiveness of English learner programs appear to be weak.
 In order to ensure weak programs are strengthened, the State will consult with Title III eligible entities regarding strategies or program models that may yield more effective program results.
 If needed, the district Title III program staff will coordinate with others in the district and at the SEA to take part in the overall statewide system of support described in Section 2.2.D of this Plan.
-In addition to the statewide system of supports, some larger districts undergo routine consulting and technical assistance from the Urban ELL Coordinators.
-The Urban ELL Coordinators work closely with districts to review data and offer support and technical assistance designed specifically for the ELs in that district with the goal of increasing effectiveness of English learner programs and success of ELs in attaining English proficiency and proficiency in content areas.
+In addition to the statewide system of supports, some larger districts undergo routine consulting and technical assistance from the Office of Language Acquisition.
+The Office of Language Acquisition works closely with districts to review data and offer support and technical assistance designed specifically for the ELs in that district with the goal of increasing effectiveness of English learner programs and success of ELs in attaining proficiency in English language acquisition and in content areas.

 Title IV, Part B: 21st Century Community Learning Centers.